MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 Rebuild of full search index is required whenever:

-- You make a metadata change to search properties like changing certain query-specific site settings or changing the search view of an entity, and so on.
+- You make a metadata change to search properties like changing certain query-specific site settings or changing the search view of a table, and so on.
 - Bulk data migration or updates are performed.
 - A website record, associated to your portal, is changed in a Microsoft Dataverse environment.